Are you ready to make a single change that can open your kitchen space up in exponential ways? Then think about getting rid of those kitchen soffits.

 2. Add more cabinets

-This is an excellent idea for those using cabinet refacing to update existing cabinets.
+This is an excellent idea for those using refacing to update existing cabinets.
 We can float a row of new cabinets above existing cabinets to add more storage space.
 In this case, we recommend considering glass front cabinet doors to open up the visual space while also giving you a way to display seasonal decor or kitchenware.

 3. A crowning moment